 Dam number 216 (Wyoming Upper) in Hopkinton/Richmond

 The dam was inspected in 2011.
-DEM owns the dam and the DEM (Planning & Development) was notified of the unsafe conditions in 2013.
-In late 2015, the process of addressing the unsafe conditions at the dam began.
+DEM owns the dam and in late 2015, the process of addressing the unsafe conditions at the dam began.

 Dam number 575 (Jamestown Lower) in Jamestown